clarkehardy/chroma-lxe/README.md

 ## Contact

-For any questions or suggestions, please open an issue in this repository or email me at [youngsam@stanford.edu](mailto:youngsam@stanford.edu).
+For any questions, please open an issue in this repository or email me at [youngsam@stanford.edu](mailto:youngsam@stanford.edu).
 I'm very happy to help.